The Perfect 1, 2, or 3 Days in Sofia Itinerary

 Street Chefs — If you like burgers, then you can’t miss Street Chefs in Sofia.
 This trendy food truck serves a range of burgers, including a delicious vegetarian version, at affordable prices.
 They also have seating available with outdoor heaters to take the edge off even the most chilly of days.

 Secret by Chef Petrov — If you’re celebrating a special occasion in Sofia or are just interested in Michelin-style dining, make sure to head to Secret by Chef Petrov.
-This high-end restaurant serves an incredible 17-course tasting menu that puts an innovative twist on Bulgarian classics and the results are truly fantastic.
-It is a chef’s table style restaurant and truly an unforgettable dining experience in Sofia.
+This high-end restaurant is a chef’s table style and offers a truly unforgettable dining experience in Sofia.

 Crafter — This is an excellent place to go if you want to have a craft beer or a glass of Bulgarian wine.
 This trendy bar has a range of both local and international beers available and several great Bulgarian wines.
 They also have a helpful staff who are there to assist you in making the difficult choice of what to drink.